 That said, it is important for local authority lawyers and those acting on behalf of commercial and residential developers, to understand the duty being imposed on local authorities in England and Wales to maintain a list of assets of community value, and a system designed to enable communities to be given the opportunity to purchase them when they come up for sale.

 For a number of practitioners this area of law may not be commonly encountered but it is important to understand the regime and the impact on property assets that are listed or that could be listed as assets of community value.

-This course will take approximately three hours to complete and will examine:
+This course will take approximately two hours to complete and will examine:

 - Key features of the Localism Act 2011 and the rights and powers of individuals and communities